BIG-SA/BASH-Intro-2018/notes/1_bash.md

 and it will look like the auto-complete is not working.
 This is because there are two possibilities and it doesn’t know which you want.
 Hit the tab twice and both will appear in the terminal, then choose one.
 As well as directory paths, you can use this to auto-complete filenames.

-***Note: *** This technique can be used to also find command names.
+***Handy tip: *** This technique can be used to also find command names.
 Type in `he` followed by two strikes of the `tab` key and it will show you all of the commands that being with the string `he`, such as head, help or any others that may be installed on your computer.
 If we’d hit the `tab` key after typing `hea`, then the command head would have auto-completed, although clearly this wouldn’t have saved you any typing.

-***Note: *** And just to reiterate, you can scroll through your previous commands by using the up arrow to go backward, and the down arrow to move forward.
+***Handy tip: *** And just to reiterate, you can scroll through your previous commands by using the up arrow to go backward, and the down arrow to move forward.
 This can be a big time saver if you’ve typed a long command with a simple typo, or if you have to do a series of similar commands.

 ## Working with Files and Directories

 So we now know how to move around and explore the file system from within the terminal but how do we create new ones or modify what already exists.

-### Make/Remove Directories
+### Make/Remove Directories (`mkdir` `rmdir`)

 Let move to our home directory if we are not already there and then move into the Desktop folder